 For my annual birthday trip this year we visited the beautiful city of Prague in the Czech Republic.
 I’d heard lots of good things about the city and saved plenty of pictures on Instagram and my Pinterest boards, so I was really looking forward to spending 48 hours in Prague.

-As we went on one of the Wowcher £99 mini breaks (more on that later!) we only had a short time in Prague but we managed to pack quite a lot in and we saw all of the sights that were on my list.
+As we went on one of the Wowcher £99 mini breaks (more on that later!) we only had a short time in the Czech capital of Prague but we managed to pack quite a lot in and we saw all of the sights that were on my list.
 Here’s how to spend 48 hours in Prague…